unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-blob-storage.md

 Your data plane is set up with a Kubernetes cluster and other resources.
 Among these are a number of Azure Storage containers used internally by the Union operator running in the cluster (see [Platform architecture](/platform-architecture)) to store things like workflow metadata.

-**These are not the Azure Storage containers we are talking about in this section.**
+**These are not the Azure Blob Storage containers we are talking about in this section.**

 **We are discussing the case where you have **_**your own Azure Storage Container**_**that you set up to store input and output data used by your workflows.**